 Other potential impacts by existing OWTS to the Palo Verde Outfall Drain include seasonal residences along Old River Road, and special occupancy parks along the lower segment of the drain near its discharge into the Colorado River.
-Mitchell's Camp is operated under Waste Discharge Requirements (Order No. 94-067) and Walter's Camp is located on federal Bureau of Land Management property and its discharge is authorized under Waste Discharge Requirements (Order No. 84-55).
+Mitchell's Camp is operated under Waste Discharge Requirements (Order No. R7-2015-0025) and Walter's Camp is located on federal Bureau of Land Management property and its discharge is authorized under Waste Discharge Requirements (General Order No. 97-500).
 These facilities will be subject to RWQCB requirements adopted pursuant to the State Policy.
-Due to the seasonal nature of residences along Old River Road and the close proximity to outfall of the Palo Verde Drain to the Colorado River (3,500 feet), the Advanced Protection Management Program in Section VII specifies alternative provisions for OWTS in this area.
+Due to the seasonal nature of residences along Old River Road and the proximity to the outfall of the Palo Verde Drain to the Colorado River (3,500 feet), the Advanced Protection Management Program in Section VII specifies alternative provisions for OWTS in this area.
 Within the Walter's Camp area, new or replacement OWTS will not require supplemental treatment for pathogen reductions provided that the minimum two hundred (200) foot setback to the drain and/or Colorado River can be maintained as an equivalently protective measure against surface water quality impairments.